mraggi/discreture/README.md

 In addition, many of the algorithms described in the standard <algorithm> library work as-is in these containers, as if the containers were marked as const.

-This library is provided as a header-only library.
+This library is provided as a header-only library and has been tested on Linux.
+Other operating systems might work.
+Let me know if you find any issues!

 # Quick preview: